What is Crypto Tax Loss Harvesting?

 — As with any element of your portfolio, understanding exactly how your crypto tax will be treated – and what your options are – puts you in the best possible position to manage your tax return.

 — Here, crypto tax experts ZenLedger explain the practice of tax loss harvesting, and how it applies to your crypto.

 **The information within this article relates to the US tax system exclusively, and should not be applied to any other tax regime.

 You may not be in control of the markets, but you are absolutely in control of how you handle your crypto portfolio.
 ZenLedger is a crypto tax platform dedicated to giving you expert tax advice for your crypto portfolio – and you can connect to ZenLedger easily, through Ledger Live.

 In the latest guest article from our crypto tax mini-series, ZenLedger explains tax loss harvesting – one simple way of managing your crypto taxes efficiently.
-You need to harvest before the end of the year though or you won’t be able to use your losses on this year’s taxes, so let’s dive in and see what crypto tax loss harvesting means, and how it might help you.
+You need to harvest before the end of the year though.
+Otherwise, you won’t be able to use your losses on this year’s taxes.
+So let’s dive in and see what crypto tax loss harvesting means, and how it might help you.